 Tips for Croatia – How to choose your destination in Croatia

-Even though Croatia is considered to be a small country, it offers a wide choice of beautiful destinations, full of rich history and culture.
+Even though Croatia is considered a small country, it offers a wide choice of beautiful destinations, full of rich history and culture.
 Therefore, one of the major trips for Croatia I can give you is to be picky about which landmarks, islands, and cities to include in your Croatia itinerary.

-Choosing your destination definitely depends on many factors including what kind of a traveler you are, the number of days you can spend here, your budget, and when you plan a visit.
+Choosing your destination definitely depends on many factors, including what kind of a traveler you are, the number of days you can spend here, your budget, and when you plan a visit.